Nazky/PS4Linux-Payloads/README.md

 4) Choose how many GB you want for the linux OS (minimum 30GB).
 5) After the installation is done use CTRL + D twice and wait.
 6) Congrat the OS is booting now (you can use any linux payload now the linux OS is going to boot automaticly)

+(YOU NEED A PS4 WITH A KERNEL THAT SUPPORT THE HDD FOR DOING THAT, IF YOU HAVE A ERROR ```Can't mount /dev/mapper/ps4hdd``` THAT'S MEAN YOU'R PS4 IS NOT COMPATIBLE)

 ### Unistall linux :
 For unistalling linux it's pretty simple you just have to format you'r USB storage device or delete the linux.img in /system/home